-This webpage will include living green articles that promote healthier environments.
-To fully understand many of today’s going green concepts you must first understand the guiding principles of the Three R’s.
-The three key principals of Reduce, Reuse and Recycle are very famous term used to describe three ways one can help produce less waste.
+These three key principals --Reduce, Reuse and Recycle-- are terms used to describe three ways one can help produce less waste.
 The Three R’s are also important ways to go green and live green.
 Going green and living green means changing our lifestyles to protect the environment in ways that also protect our health.

 Reduce the amount of waste you produce.
 It simply means throwing away less.
 Limiting consumption of products and reducing or preventing waste lowers the amount of greenhouse gases emitted to the environment during resource extraction, manufacturing, trash burning and decomposition of trash in landfills.
 This involves the purchasing of long-lasting goods that come in minimal packaging.
 Since reduction prevents the production of waste in the first place, it is the most preferable method of waste management in the long-term.
 Reduce can also mean limiting unhealthful exposures to harmful chemicals by using environmental friendly alternatives.